ishworii/JournalAPI/README.md

 ## Authentication

-The API uses JWT (JSON Web Token) for authentication.
-After registering or logging in, include the token in subsequent requests:
+The API uses JWT (JSON Web Token) for authentication with refresh token rotation for enhanced security.

+### Token Types

+1. **Access Token**: Short-lived JWT token (15 minutes)
+   - Use for authenticating API requests
+   - Include in `Authorization: Bearer <access-token>` header
+   - Expires after 15 minutes

+2. **Refresh Token**: Long-lived token (24 hours)
+   - Use to obtain new access tokens without re-login
+   - Automatically rotated on each refresh (old token invalidated)
+   - Stored in database and can be revoked on logout
+   - Expires after 24 hours

+### Authentication Flow

+1. **Initial Login/Register**: Receive both access and refresh tokens
+2. **API Requests**: Use access token in Authorization header
+3. **Token Refresh**: When access token expires (or before), use refresh token to get new tokens
+4. **Logout**: Explicitly revoke refresh token

+### Using Tokens

+Include the access token in subsequent requests:

 ```
-Authorization: Bearer <your-jwt-token>
+Authorization: Bearer <your-access-token>
 ```

-JWT tokens expire after 1 hour (3600000 milliseconds).

 ## Error Responses